-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments The Commission acting on its own initiative, or the Board acting on its own initiative or upon request of at least three Digital Services Coordinators of destination, may, where it has reasons to suspect that a very large online platform infringed any of those provisions, recommend the Digital Services Coordinator of establishment to investigate the suspected infringement with a view to that Digital Services Coordinator adopting such a decision within a reasonable time period.
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments shall (eg upon recommendation by the Commission or the Board) take a decision regarding the suspected infringement within a reasonable time period.
+This time of period should be defined.
+We also regard that a specific reference should be made regarding the case of third country online platforms offering services within the EU.
+NCRTV supports ERGA's opinion that all competences of the DSCs should be transferred to the sector specific authorities.
+The Commission acting on its own initiative, or CZ (Drafting): IE (Comments): the Board acting on its own initiative or upon request of at least three Digital Services Coordinators of destination, may, where it has reasons to suspect that a very large online platform infringed any of those provisions, recommend the Digital Services Coordinator of establishment to investigate the suspected infringement with a view to that Digital Services Coordinator adopting such a decision within a reasonable time period.
 The Commission acting on its own initiative, or the Board acting on its own initiative or upon request of at least three Digital Services Coordinators of destination, may, where it has reasons to suspect that a very large online platform infringed any of those provisions, recommend the Digital Services Coordinator of establishment to investigate the suspected infringement with a view to that Digital Services Coordinator adopting such a decision within a reasonable time period.
-If the Digital Services Coordinator of establishment decides not to investigate the suspected infridgment on the basis of a recommendation from the Commission or the Board, the Digital Services Coordinator of establishment shall justify the main elements of its assessment.
-The Commission are proposing to assign themselves a role as regulator for VLOPs under the proposed Regulation.
+If the Digital Services Coordinator of The Commission are proposing to assign themselves a role as regulator for VLOPs under the proposed Regulation.
 Similarly to the merger control framework, the Commission may "step in" and take investigatory, compliance and enforcement action in certain defined circumstances as set out in Article 46.
 Unlike the proposed DSCs and competent authorities of Member States, which Article 39 of the proposed Regulation states "shall act with complete independence", the European Commission is not an independent regulatory body.
-While merger control often has and is often designated to have a political element to it, it is accepted and well-established practice that content regulation be carried out by politically independent regulatory bodies.
-DE (Comments): EL (Drafting): The Commission acting on its own initiative, or We wonder which criteria determine the "reasonable time period". the Board acting on its own initiative or upon CZ (Comments): request of at least three sectorial authorities Digital Services Coordinators of destination, may, where it has reasons to suspect that a very large online platform infringed any of those provisions, recommend the competent authority This suggestion is supposed to provide a minimalist request for presenting the main elements of the DSC's assessment.
-"Main elements" is there to avoid unneccesary
+While merger